 Design tips we’ve learned from Steve’s business card:

 Want a business card that evokes Steve Jobs’ early Apple days?
-Get started with these Canva templates: Basic Communications Director Business Card, Gray Cube Web Designer Business Card, and Feminine Corporate Business Card
+Get started with these Canva templates: Basic Communications Director Business Card(opens in a new tab or window), Gray Cube Web Designer Business Card(opens in a new tab or window), and Feminine Corporate Business Card(opens in a new tab or window)

 Andy Warhol was one of the most creative visual artists in history.
 Known best for his paintings that put a pop art spin on well-known imagery (like Campbell’s Soup Cans, Gold Marilyn Monroe, Orange Disaster #5, and Mickey Mouse)—as well as his iconic studio, The Factory, a popular New York spot among the famous, artistic, and bohemian crowds of the 1960s and 70s—Warhol was anything but ordinary.
 And so were his business cards.